thiskevinwang/coffee-code-climb/content/blog/oct-1-2019/index.md

 main()
 ```

-## The Not Too Long; Will Read + personal reflecting
+## Personal Reflecting

 About 6 months ago, I was trying to balance learning programming, an unpaid web development internship 3 days a week, and a continuous job hunt, all at once.
-It was hectic.Now, I'm reflecting on a coding interview question that I failed during that time.
+It was hectic.
+Now, I'm reflecting on a coding interview question that I failed during that time.

 It is totally worth noting that my interviewer was so encouraging, and the experience was overall very pleasant and educational.
 Had he not been so kind, I might've gave up on self-teaching programming, for a week or two, or indefinitely...

+Thanks S.P.!

-### The coding question
+### The Interview Question

 > Without using any date/time libraries, figure out how many Sundays fell on the first day of the month during the twentieth century: **January 1, 1901 to December 31, 2000**
 >
-> Jan 1, 1900 was a Monday
+> Dec 31, 1899 was a Sunday
 >
 > On years evenly divisible by 4, February has 29 days, except on a century, unless the year is divisble by 400.
 On all other years February has 28 days.

-### Struggles
+### Struggles + Attempt

 Looking back, I had no idea where to begin tackling this.
 I was missing a few key points in my understanding.